helllopratik/Android/README.md

-This is the script to download AOSP os for device having frequent disconnection from Internet.
+Script to download AOSP os on device having frequent disconnection from Internet.